ozieblo-michal/stock-project-python/README.md

 ### mWIG40:
 Stock price index of medium-sized companies listed on the Warsaw Stock Exchange.
 It consists of a fixed number of 40 companies.
-Companies for the mWIG40 index are selected on the basis of the same ranking as for WIG20 and sWIG80 as 40 consecutive 20 qualified to WIG20.

 ### Sample results: